influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/indexany.md

 ---
 title: strings.indexAny() function
 description: >
-  The strings.indexAny() function returns the index of the first instance of any specified characters in a string.
+  The strings.indexAny() function returns the index of the first instance of specified characters in a string.
 menu:
   v2_0_ref:
     name: strings.indexAny